extrabacon/dynamodb-model/README.md

 ## Objectives

++ Fast and lightweight
++ Ease of use
 + Support for the full DynamoDB feature set
 + Models use the official AWS SDK module
-+ Independent schemas, free of dependencies
-+ Automatic table creation
 + Transparent support for MongoDB operators, such as "$gt", "$set" or "$inc"
 + API conventions based on [Mongoose](https://github.com/LearnBoost/mongoose)
 + Good documentation
 + Good unit test coverage
-+ Fast and lightweight

 ## Installation